0xTDF/Petition-dApp/README.md

 \- Test folder is in no way complete -

-Smart contract that enables users to sign a petition using the Ethereum blockchain.
+Smart contract enabling users to sign petitions on the Ethereum blockchain.